We earn a commission if you make a purchase, at no additional cost to you.

 Following a public dispute over the ownership of her masters, Swift re-recorded the album, and released it in November 2021.

-Included in the album are the unabridged, 10-minute version of “All Too Well,” which includes sections of the original version of the song which had been removed to shorten it for the 2012 album.
+Included in the album is the unabridged, 10-minute version of “All Too Well,” which includes sections of the original version of the song which had been removed to shorten it for the 2012 album.

 The 2012 version of the track is 5 minutes and 28 seconds long.